LAOHA47/rob6323_go2_project/README.md

 # ROB6323 Go2 Project — Locomotion + Bonus Extensions

 This repository is a fork of the course-provided Go2 locomotion project.
-My contributions keep the original task logic intact (velocity-tracking quadruped locomotion), and extend it with two bonus items:
+Our contributions keep the original task logic intact (velocity-tracking quadruped locomotion), and extend it with two bonus items:

 1. **Bonus 1 — Actuator friction model (stiction + viscous)** with per-episode randomization
 2. **Bonus 2 — Slightly uneven terrain** (procedural heightfield with small random perturbations)